Peej11/mainsail-installer/README.md

+# NOTE
+There's a newer Mainsail and Klipper branch that this has not been updated for.
+If you wish to use the latest, you'll need to do a manual install until I'm able to update the script.

 # mainsail-installer
 This is an install script to automate the [Klipper](https://github.com/KevinOConnor/klipper), [Klipper API](https://github.com/Arksine/klipper/tree/work-web_server-20200131), and [Web Interface](https://github.com/meteyou/mainsail) installation process on Raspbian.